kla-20/Data-Vizualization/README.md

 # Data-Vizualization

-## Assignments on Data Vizualization Course
+## Assignments for Data Vizualization Course
 ### Libraries used:
 #### Pandas, MatplotLib, Seaborn and Plotly.
 ##### Datasets used: Barcelona Datasets.